The Basic Rules of Roulette

 What is the Gambler’s Fallacy?

-The Gambler’s Fallacy is the false belief that past results influence future spins.
+The false belief that past results influence future spins.
 If red has landed 10 times in a row, many players believe black is “due.”
 It is not.
 Each spin is completely independent — the wheel has no memory.
-The probability of red or black on the next spin is always 48.65%, regardless of what happened previously.
+The probability of red or black on the next spin is always 48.65%, regardless of history.

 Do roulette strategies work?

-Betting systems like the Martingale, Fibonacci, and D’Alembert manage variance and session structure — they do not change the house edge.
-A well-applied strategy can make your session more consistent and extend play time on a fixed budget.
-No system produces a long-term mathematical advantage over the casino.
-See our full roulette strategies guide for a complete comparison.
+Betting systems like Martingale, Fibonacci and D’Alembert manage variance and session structure — they do not change the house edge.
+A well-applied strategy can extend play time on a fixed budget and make sessions more consistent.
+No system produces a long-term advantage.
+See the full strategies guide for a complete comparison.